sca075/mqtt_vacuum_camera/README.md

 ## Valetudo Vacuums maps in Home Assistant was never so easy.

 **About:**
-Extract the maps for rooted Vacuum Cleaners with Hypfer Valetudo Firmware connected to Home Assistant via MQTT, [easy setup](./docs/install.md) thanks to [HACS](https://hacs.xyz/)  and guided Home Assistant GUI configuration.
+Extract the maps for rooted Vacuum Cleaners with Valetudo [Hypfer](https://valetudo.cloud/) or [RE(rand256)](https://github.com/rand256/valetudo) Firmware connected to Home Assistant via MQTT, [easy setup](./docs/install.md) thanks to [HACS](https://hacs.xyz/)  and guided Home Assistant GUI configuration.

 **What it is:**
 Recently designed successor of ICantBelieveItsNotValetudo is [ValetudoPNG](https://github.com/erkexzcx/valetudopng) that can be used as alternative.